 The former MCU actor was once the First Avenger cast member, earning the highest salary.
 It was much more money than Robert Downey Jr. received at the time.
 In 2013, Terrence Howard provided further detail on what transpired that prompted Marvel to make the contentious decision during an appearance on Watch what’s happening live.

 We struck a three-picture agreement.
 A specific amount was supposed to be paid for all three movies.
-The sale was closed in advance.
+The deal was closed in advance.

 It appears that the studio violated the terms of the agreement.
 Marvel said that Iron Man 2 would do better “with or without” Howard regarding boxing office performance.
-As a result, the actor received just “eight” of the entire sum legally agreed upon.
+As a result, the actor received just “eight” of the total legally agreed upon.

 Howard said that he willingly accepted a low salary for the original Iron Man role to create a way for Downey, whom Marvel was first hesitant to recruit.
 According to Howard, the most prominent figure in the MCU franchise failed to assist him when it was his turn to ask for a favor.

 Howard was initially offered $3.5 million for the first Iron Man and an additional $5 million if a sequel got made.
 But Howard agreed to take a $1 million pay cut from his salary if they booked Robert Downey Jr. for the film.
 Audiences got a better look at what transpired in a 2015 interview with Rolling Stone.
 He remembered the circumstance as follows:

 “I called Robby and was like, ‘Look, man’ Leaving messages with his assistants, called him at least 17 times that day and 21 the next and finally left a message saying, ‘Look, man, I need the help that I gave you’.
 Never heard from him.”